 Hosting public events: Haileybury offers a dynamic curriculum and an exciting and challenging programme of co-curricular clubs and societies.
 Within this context the pupils are regularly invited to attend one of the many lectures on offer which are open to pupils and the public.
-Similarly, they are always intricately involved in helping to host the many events that are geared to the local community and public and for those events that are created to promote Haileybury, such as acting as tour guides for prospective families and visitors; hosting Activity Mornings, Open Days, prep school events, annual events such as the Charity Cabaret and unique events such as a major fashion show or a special Ball.
-The pupils are always quick to offer their services to host our guests on all these occasions and can always be relied up to do a superb job in welcoming and looking after our guests of all ages.
-They take great pride in their School and in making new visitors feel welcome and we have never had cause to hesitate in handing over great areas of responsibility to our pupils in this light.
+Similarly, they are often involved in helping to host the many events for the local community and may represent the College, such as acting as tour guides for prospective families and visitors; assisting with hosting children at Activity Mornings, attending Open Days, prep school events and helping at annual events such as the Cabaret.
+Haileyburians take great pride in their school and in making new visitors feel welcome.

-School charities: our Sixth Form pupils are actively involved in creating events to help fundraise for our three School charities.
-They regularly organise House events to create fundraising opportunities either as part of the Charities Committee or as a member of the wider sub-committees involved in the practical arrangements and running of the many events they create.
+School charities: Sixth Form pupils are actively involved in creating events to help fundraise for our three school charities and often take the lead in organising House events to create fundraising opportunities either as part of the Charities Committee or as a member of their House.

-Sport: All pupils in the Sixth Form are expected and encouraged to participate fully in the expansive games programme, choosing to train and play in one of the School's major team sports or, if they prefer to select an alternative option, trying something they might have never had the opportunity to try before - sailing, rowing, polo, golf, rackets, aerobics, squash and basketball are a few of the many options on offer.
+Sport: All pupils in the Sixth Form are expected and encouraged to participate fully in the expansive games programme, choosing to play team sports or perhaps taking the opportunity to try something new.

-Performing arts: An annual Upper School theatrical production, a dance show as well as numerous concerts, House Drama and House Music Festivals, the annual Cabaret and Friday Night with the Jazz Bands provide our senior pupils with the chance to try their hand at many new experiences.
-Everyone with any skill will find an opportunity to share their abilities with so many chances to perform.
+Performing arts: An annual Sixth Form theatrical production, a dance show, numerous concerts, House Drama and House Music competitions, the annual Cabaret and more provide senior pupils with the chance to widen their repertoire, hone their skills and enjoy performing to audiences for all occasions.

-In-weekend events: Whilst all pupils are able to go home from around 3.30pm following their games commitments on Saturday afternoons (with borders returning on Sunday evening), the first weekend of each half term is somewhat different.
-Boarders are required to stay in School until after Chapel on Sunday morning.
-On the Saturday evening of these ‘in-weekends’, a host of different events are organised for the best possible entertainment of all our pupils.
-These include superb fancy dress parties for the Sixth Form pupils, held in their own Sixth Form Centre, a whole school Charity New Year Ball, attended by nearly 600 pupils, an outstanding and much enjoyed Cabaret Evening, barbeques and crazy games evenings.
-These events enable the Sixth Form to socialise together and, on occasions, with other year groups.
+In-weekend events: Whilst all pupils are able to go home following their games commitments on Saturday afternoons (with boarders returning on Sunday evening), the in-weekend (first weekend of each half term) brings the whole school community together.
+Boarders are required to stay in school until after Chapel on Sunday morning.
+On the Saturday evening of these ‘in-weekends’, a host of different events are organised for the entertainment of all our pupils.
+These include music events and parties for the Sixth Form pupils, held in their own Sixth Form Centre, a whole school Charity New Year Ball, a Cabaret evening, summer barbecues and crazy inflatable games evenings.
+These events enable the Sixth Form to socialise together and with other year groups.